 Considering our previous example of running shoes, assume that Chris’ friend, John, knows exactly the kind of running shoes he needs.
 So, he will go to Amazon, search for ‘Nike blue running shoes for men’ and voila!
 John is closer to making a purchase than Chris since he knows precisely what he wants.
 The minute he finds a listing that matches his query, he will be on his way to run in his fancy blue shoes!

 As an Amazon seller, you should be on the lookout for these long-tail queries.
-If you can meet the requirements that these type of queries generate, then you can be rest assured of landing a sale.
+If you can meet the requirements that these types of queries generate, then you can be rest assured of landing a sale.

 Now that you know the type of keywords you need to target, let us take a look at how you can go about finding these queries.

-Make a list of Basic Keywords
+Step 1: Make a list of Basic Keywords

 Let’s face it – you have to start somewhere.
 What better way to find keywords than to sit and brainstorm the top, potential keywords for your products.
 Granted that you may not find a comprehensive set of queries but they will come in handy for the next step.